historic houses and their barns, a reproduction schoolhouse and

 bandstand, and a millpond grace this restored country village.
 Plan to

 spend at least 3 hours once you arrive.
-Bring a picnic or enjoy lunch on site.
-Horse-drawn sleighs and carriages, an 1849 Concord stagecoach, a 1894
+Bring a picnic or enjoy lunch at our sandwich shop and ice cream parlor on site.

 carousel, gas engines and exhibits of various trades and tools